 131/231.
 Scuba Diving.
 (Fa,Sp)

 Instruction in the basic skills and techniques of scuba diving, leading to certification.
 Extra activity fee required.
 Course held off campus.

 144/244.
 Swing Dance (Fa,Sp)

-145/245.
-Ball Room Dance (Fa,Sp)

 154/254.
 Weight Lifting.
 (Fa,Sp)

 Instruction in the proper use of weight training equipment.

 156/256.
 Advanced Conditioning.
-(Fa,Sp)
+(Sp)

 A structured program of advanced conditioning programs consisting of running, weight-lifting, agility, plyometrics, and sprint work.

 157/257.
 Run for Fun.
 (Fa,Sp)

 A self-paced program of jogging for all levels of conditioning.

 174/274.
 Aerobics.
-(Fa,Sp)
+(Fa, Sp)

 Low impact, step, and circuit training.

+171/271.
+Taekwondo

+A hard style form of martial arts with emphasis on kicks and punches.

-175/176 Wing Chun.
-(Fa,Sp)
+175/176.
+Wing Chun.
+(Fa, Sp)

-A hard style form of martial arts with emphasis on straight line kicks, punches, and circular trapping.
+À hard style form of martial arts with emphasis on straight line kicks, punches, and circular trapping.

 176/276.
 Tai Chi.
-(Fa,Sp)
+(Fa, Sp)

 A soft martial art that focuses on the integration of the mind and body through progressive exercises and movements.

 177/277.
 Karate/Self Defense.
-(Fa,Sp)
+(Fa, Sp)

 Instruction in basic kicking, punching, katas (forms) and self defense techniques.
 Open to all levels and belt testing is optional.

 178/278.
 Kickboxing.
-(Fa,Sp)
+(Fa, Sp)

 A controlled sparring class with an overall workout through kicks, knee strikes, punches, elbow strikes and fighting combinations.
 Open to all levels.

 179/279.
-Aikido (Fa,Sp)
+Aikido (Fa, Sp)

 Emphasis on the neutralization of aggression through body movement, throws, and joint locks.
 Open to all levels

 180/280.
 Yoga.
-(Fa,Sp)
+(Fa, Sp)

 Gentle, yet systematic stretching and relaxation techniques for the entire body.
 Open to all levels.

 185/285.
 Ballet.
-(Fa,Sp)
+(Fa, Sp)

 Open to all levels.